Twitter adopts 'poison pill' as challenger to Musk emerges

 Twitter's board is expected to take several more days to assess Musk's bid and draft its response, the sources familiar with the matter said.
 An outcome over the weekend is unlikely, the sources added.

-Goldman Sachs Group Inc (GS.N) has been advising Twitter's board on its deliberations.
-Bloomberg News reported on Friday that the board had tapped JPMorgan Chase Co Inc (JPM.N) as a second financial adviser.
+Goldman Sachs Group Inc has been advising Twitter's board on its deliberations.
+Bloomberg News reported on Friday that the board had tapped JPMorgan Chase Co Inc as a second financial adviser.